 This type of edging is commonly used in premium patio installations, porcelain paver systems, and high-traffic hardscape applications where additional stability is required.

 Cementitious edging is typically created by placing a small concrete or mortar “toe” along the perimeter of the paver installation.
-This reinforced edge binds the outer pavers to the compacted base, creating strong lateral containment that prevents the surface from spreading over time.
+This edge detail supports the outside paver course against the compacted base and helps resist outward movement over time.

 Benefits of Cementitious Edging